Regardless the industry, we’ve all been affected in some way by COVID-19.

 “Equally important is interactive floor plans,” she continues.
 “One of the biggest questions families have is when thinking about furniture placement and downsizing from an existing home is, ‘Will it fit?’”

 With sporting events being canceled, many TV advertisers are scrambling to formulate new plans for their budgets.

 “In a time like this, sales reps tend to panic,” Nessman says.
-“They want to fall back on ‘one sale is better than no sale,’ so it’s hard not to want to slash prices.
+“They want to fall back on the idea that one sale is better than no sale, so it’s hard not to want to slash prices.
 We work with a company based out of New York that offers a software platform and consulting services so TV advertisers can identify variations in rate card adherence and identify pricing based on yield optimization.”

 “Having a software platform like our client offers allows people to make decisions on pricing and inventory by leveraging data rather than rate cards to ensure reps are selling at the most optimal price,” Nessman continues.
 “It’s more important than ever that you have a solid pricing structure in place.
 I think this presents an opportunity for all sales organizations to look at how they are using data to make pricing decisions — especially when sales are trending down due to things beyond our control.”

 If your business relies a lot on person-to-person sales calls, video conferencing can offer you the same ability to gauge body language and make eye contact.
-“People buy from people they know, they like, and they trust, and teleconference calls just won’t advance the sale like a video conference meeting can,” says Nessman.
+“People buy from people they know, they like, and they trust, and teleconference calls just won’t advance the sale like a video conference meeting can,” Nessman says.